-Author, educator, doula, and hospital chaplain, Amy Wright Glenn has emerged as an creative and nurturing leader inspiring professionals to consider self care in innovative ways.
-As someone who has taught comparative religion and philosophy at one of the top boarding schools in the United States for over a decade, has worked as a doula assisting women in childbirth, and has served the dying/bereaved as a hospital chaplain, Amy brings a great deal of insight and clarity to reflections on self care.
+As someone who has taught comparative religion and philosophy at The Lawrenceville School in New Jersey for over a decade, has worked as a doula assisting women in childbirth, and has served the dying/bereaved as a hospital chaplain, Amy brings a great deal of insight and clarity to reflections on self care.